sighupio/fury-getting-started/fury-on-gke/README.md

 > ❗️ **Remember to stop all the instances by following all the steps listed in the teardown phase.**
 >
 > 💻 If you prefer trying Fury in a local environment, check out the [Fury on Minikube][fury-on-minikube] tutorial.

+The goal of this tutorial is to introduce you to the main concepts of KFD and how to work with its tooling.

 ## Prerequisites